Fred Karno: Legacy

 "Chaplin remained the great observer of the absurdity of life's endless struggles, an actor trained with Karno's "Speechless Comedians" to express each thought and attitude in mime."

 — – Simon Louvish in The Guardian on the influence of Karno on Chaplin, one of the many music hall comedians who worked for him.

 As a music hall impresario, Karno was hugely influential on comedy – not least in recruiting and training a generation of comics who went on to fame and fortune in their own right, notably: Stan Laurel, Charlie Chaplin, Will Hay, Fred Kitchen, Syd Walker, Sydney Chaplin, Eric Campbell, Sandy Powell, Max Miller, Frank Randle, Billie Ritchie, Billy Bennett, Walter Groves, Billy Reeves, Jimmy Nervo, of Nervo and Knox, and many more.
 These comedians were the backbone of British variety throughout the first half of the 20th century, and many were recruited by fledgling studios in Hollywood as the cream of physical slapstick comedy.

 Karno was also an innovator: he choreographed mime shows for his own troupe, Karno's Komics, and brought slapstick circus comedy to the music hall which included his 1904 sketch Mumming Birds, featuring a number of new innovations including the pie in the face gag; its success saw it become the longest-running sketch the music halls produced.
-He also developed possibly the first use of the revolve in Britain, brought together troupes of comics and in so doing developed sketch comedy; he was instrumental in establishing copyright protections for stage productions against the threat from film; and was a pioneer of adding musical accompaniment to stage slapstick.
+He also possibly developed the first use of the revolve in Britain, bringing together troupes of comics and in doing so, developed sketch comedy; he was instrumental in establishing copyright protections for stage productions against the threat from film; and was a pioneer of adding musical accompaniment to stage slapstick.
 In his autobiography Stan Laurel wrote, "Fred Karno didn't teach Charlie [Chaplin] and me all we know about comedy.
 He just taught us most of it".